Omar-p/learning-notes/aws/aws.md

     - treat it as any resource within the VPC.
     - You will need to give it the EC2 network permissions
       - because it will need to create ENI to connect to the VPC.
-    - old way each lambda invokation inside a VPC will create a new ENI. (cannot scale well)
+    - old way each lambda invocation inside a VPC will create a new ENI. (cannot scale well)
       - new way, aws create on ENI for all lambda function within the same subnet and same security group rules. one ENI for each unique combination of subnet and security group.
         - any update in SG or subnet will result in 90s initial setup.
     - ![lambda-networking-VPC](images/lambda/lambda-networking-vpc.png)